swx-perf

 swx-perf producer --sendto <MULTICAST-ADDRESS:PORT> --nic <NETWORK_INTERFACE>

 As a consumer, swx-perf will pick up the traffic generated by the producer(s) in the network.
-The mandatory arguments for a consumer are:
+It can consume one stream or a range of streams on each instance, and can be executed to generate several instances on the same VM, or on different VMs.

 swx-perf consumer --recvfrom <MULTICAST-ADDRESS:PORT> --nic <NETWORK_INTERFACE>

 In both cases, the <MULTICAST-ADDRESS:PORT> is the socket you want to use to send/receive the stream.
+But it can also use ranges, both in the IP and the port, separately or simultaneously.
+For example: 239.1.1.1-239.1.1.100;10000-10050

 NOTE